graycoreio/daffodil/libs/contact/guides/drivers/in-memory-driver.md

 # Contact InMemory Driver

 The In-Memory driver is for rapid development without the need to set up a magento/shopify/etc backend.
-It will mock out the submission of a contact forum and operate like a functional backend.
+It will mock out the submission of a contact form and operate like a functional backend.

 To set up, inside of your `app.module` make sure to include the `DaffContactInMemoryDriverModule.forRoot()` inside of your imports section, as well as to import the `DaffContactInMemoryDriverModule` from the `@daffodil/contact/testing` library and the `HttpClientInMemoryWebApiModule` from `angular-in-memory-web-api`.